-The Chesapeake is a versatile breed that can be trained to compete in field trials, hunt tests, obedience, tracking, and conformation.
-As such, the breed learns at a high speed and responds well to consistent, daily obedience training.
+The Chesapeake is a versatile breed that can be trained to compete in field trials, hunt tests, obedience, tracking, and confirmation.
+As such, the breed learns quickly and responds well to consistent, daily obedience training.
 Experts also recommend including playtime before and after training to keep these dogs ready and willing to learn.
 This is because the Chesapeake can be independent-minded, stubborn, and difficult to train, according to the accounts of some owners.

 Chesapeake Bay Retrievers have an average lifespan of 9 to 10 years.
 The American Chesapeake Club conducted a health survey of the Chesapeake and found that the breed has an average lifespan of 9.4 years, however, 1 in 5 dogs did not live past 5 years.
 This survey is no longer available to view on the club’s website.
 According to the Chesapeake Bay Retriever Club, the breed most commonly develops hip dysplasia, progressive retinal atrophy, degenerative myelopathy, and hereditary cataracts.

 Hip Dysplasia (HD) – This disease has a genetic and environmental component, so dogs with HD should not be bred.
 Symptoms include stiffness, exercise intolerance, and an abnormal gait.
-This disease is diagnosed using X-rays, which are then sent to the OFA for evaluation.
+This disease is diagnosed using X-rays and then sent to the OFA for evaluation.

 Progressive Retinal Atrophy (PRA) – PRA is an inheritable disorder, with prcd-PRA being the most common in Chessies.
 PRA causes the retina to degenerate, causing failing eyesight at low light levels before full blindness sets in.
 Responsible breeders will not breed Chesapeakes with PRA.

 Degenerative Myelopathy (DM) – DM is a progressive neurological disorder.
-Early signs include a wobble in the hind legs, followed by dragging the rear feet.
+Early signs include a wobble in the hind legs and dragging the rear feet.
 According to the KC, this disorder is an autosomal-recessive condition, so care must be taken when breeding dogs that are at risk.

-Hereditary Cataracts – Hereditary cataracts are genetically-inherited and are the result of a mutation in the HSF4 gene.
+Hereditary Cataracts – Hereditary cataracts are genetically inherited and result from a mutation in the HSF4 gene.
 Dogs are often affected in both eyes, causing cloudiness in the lens and eventual blindness.
 Genetic tests are available for HC to prevent passing HC on to puppies.

-Your Chesapeake is a unique dog with a variety of needs that differ from other breeds.
+Your Chesapeake is a unique dog with various needs that differ from other breeds.
 As such, you must adapt your feeding schedule, grooming techniques, and exercise regime to suit your furry friend.